This page contains information on the quiet study areas located in the Library branches across campus:

 - Readers can place material on hold in the Reading Room, to make the item readily accessible throughout their research period.
 Please consult the Reading Room Supervisor.

-Schulich Library of Science and Engineering
+Schulich Library of Physical Sciences, Life Sciences, and Engineering

 - Level 1A